How AI Coding Agents Work

 What is a context window in an AI coding agent?

 The context window is how much text the agent can hold in memory at once.
 Every file it reads and command it runs consumes tokens.
-Claude Code has the largest context window at 1M tokens, allowing it to hold more of a codebase in memory at once.
+Larger context windows allow agents to hold more of a codebase in memory at once, producing more consistent changes across files.

 What is MCP in AI coding agents?

-MCP stands for Model Context Protocol — a standard that lets AI agents connect to external tools like databases, APIs, and CI/CD pipelines.
+MCP stands for Model Context Protocol, a standard that lets AI agents connect to external tools like databases, APIs, and CI/CD pipelines.
 It allows an agent to take real actions in connected systems, not just generate text.
+Claude Code, Cursor, Cline, and Windsurf all support MCP natively.

 All AI Coding Agents